Siege of Cusco: Siege

 Hernando, realizing the grave mistake, sent his brother Juan Pizarro and seventy cavalrymen from Cusco on a mission to disperse the Incas gathered in the nearby Yucay Valley.
 Juan Pizarro's expedition located a mass of Inca troops in the valley and cleared them out after a brief skirmish.
 The Spaniards secured the valley and remained in position for three or four days without facing any significant battles or coordinated Inca attacks.
 Juan quickly understood why he faced limited Inca resistance in the valley when a horseman dispatched by Hernando Pizarro informed Juan that Inca warriors had amassed on the hills surrounding Cusco.
-The Inca emperor did not attack Cusco at once; instead, he waited to assemble his full army estimated at between 100,000 and 200,000 men strong around the city (some sources suggest numbers as low as 40,000).
+The Inca emperor did not attack Cusco at once; instead, he waited to assemble his full army, estimated at between 100,000 and 200,000 men, around the city (some sources suggest numbers as low as 40,000).
 Against them there were 190 Spaniards, 80 of them horsemen, and several thousand Indian auxiliaries.
 The Incas made their first move on May 5, 1536, by seizing the unoccupied Sacsayhuamán fortress above Cusco, which the Spaniards had vacated to fortify themselves in the city.
-Sacsayhuamán provided the Incas with high-ground above the city and a favorable fortified position from which to launch offensive attacks.
-Additionally, the steep elevation encountered while approaching the fortress inhibited the use of cavalry, effectively neutralizing one of the Spaniards primary tactical advantages and potential options for counter-assault.
-The siege started on May 6, 1536 with a full-scale attack towards the main square of the city; Inca warriors descended from Sacsyhuamán into the city and immediately securing the areas around Colcampata and Cora Cora and eventually succeeded in capturing most of the city.
+Sacsayhuamán provided the Incas with high ground above the city and a favorable fortified position from which to launch offensive attacks.
+Additionally, the steep elevation encountered while approaching the fortress inhibited the use of cavalry, effectively neutralizing one of the Spaniards' primary tactical advantages and potential options for counter-assault.
+The siege started on May 6, 1536, with a full-scale attack towards the main square of the city; Inca warriors descended from Sacsyhuamán into the city and immediately secured the areas around Colcampata and Cora Cora and eventually succeeded in capturing most of the city.
 The Inca warriors barraged the city with slings projecting hot stones wrapped in cotton and incendiary arrows that ignited thatched roofs and quickly spread fire throughout Cusco.
 Meanwhile, the Spaniards took refuge in two large buildings near the main plaza, barricading themselves inside the hall of Suntur Huasi and Hatun Cancha, two buildings facing each other on the eastern side of the square.
 The conquistadors fended off Inca attacks from these constructions and mounted frequent raids against their besiegers.
 The raids, with moderate but short-term success, included small waves of cavalry and foot-soldier elements sent out to break the Inca ranks.
-The Incas recognized the significant battlefield effectives of horses, so the native warriors planted elevated peltasts, around the city, that launched ayllos to entangle and disable the cavalrymen.
+The Incas recognized the significant battlefield effectiveness of horses, so the native warriors built elevated positions around the city manned by warriors who launched ayllos (bolas) to entangle and disable the cavalrymen.